Eco Drama have developed an online Out to Play Early Years CPD Webinar for early years practitioners.

-The aim of the CPD session is to share methodology, ideas and learning from Eco Drama’s four year arts-based outdoor learning project Out to Play, with a particular focus on the early years strand of the project and sharing activities which encourage creativity, wonder and curiosity for the natural world.
+The aim of the CPD session is to share methodology, ideas and learning from Eco Drama’s arts-based outdoor learning project Out to Play, with a particular focus on the early years strand of the project and sharing activities which encourage creativity, wonder and curiosity for the natural world.

 See our mini documentary below which tells the story of the early years resource pack, filmed by Mike Rea at collaborating nursery Westercraigs.

 Our next Out to Play Early Years CPD Webinars will take place on Tuesday 20th February 2024.
 For more information and to book a place via Eventbrite, please follow the link below: